kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/2-api-controllers/index.md

 ::: info
 It is possible to prevent the generation of a default HTTP route by providing an empty table to the `http` property.
-By doing this, the action can never be executed from the HTTP protocol.
+By doing this, **the action can never be executed from the HTTP protocol**.
 :::

 ## Request Input

-The handler of an API action receives an instance of [Request object](/core/2/some-link).
-This object represents an API request and contains both the input and client information as well as the response that will be returned.
+The `handler` of an API action receives an instance of [Request object](/core/2/some-link).
+This object represents an API request and **contains both the input and client information**.

 The arguments of requests sent to the Kuzzle API are available in the [Request.input](/core/2/some-link) property.